 Trail bike head angles

-Cross country bike tires
+Cross-country bike tires

-Since both bikes function differently and are for different terrains, the tires are differently built too.
 If we go into cross-country biking, you’ll see more flat and less difficult terrain.
 Therefore, the tires of an XC bike are smooth.
 This makes the rolling fast without any hindrance so that they can attain maximum speed when riding.

 Trail bike tires